The Future of Support Surfaces

 - Choose flexible surfaces that are ready to support specialized therapies if complications arise.

-Preventing Caregiver Injuries:
+Preventing Healthcare Workers' Injuries:

 Enhance Staff Well-being and Productivity